 Global warming is a fact.

-Climate change is just one of the major consequences of global warming.
+Climate change is just one major consequence of rising mean temperatures.

-Other consequences include the spread of hunger and thirst; loss of human lives, biodiversity, and economic assets; migration of people and the loss of social cohesion.
+Other consequences include droughts and extreme weather events, leading to hunger and thirst; loss of human lives, biodiversity, and economic assets; migration of people and the loss of social cohesion.
 It seems as if Gaia—a very complex system controlled by a concert of physical, chemical and biotic processes—is shifting away from conditions favorable for humankind to survive.